 The main reason behind the aforementioned government decision is that although the gaming apps are supported by sports champions in India, where cricket is the most popular sport, concerns have been raised about financial losses and potential addiction.

-However, the aforementioned apps are one of the reasons for the large investments in the online gaming industry.
+However, the apps are one of the reasons for the large investments in the online gaming industry.
 One example of the huge impact these apps are having on India’s online gaming industry is Dream11, the $8 billion flagship sponsor of the Indian national cricket team, which is supported by Tiger Global.
-When playing fantasy cricket games on Dream11, players can make their own teams by paying 8 rupees (10 US cents) and have a chance to win a large prize of 1,2 million rupees ($14.565).
-In addition, Peax XV, formerly Sequoia Capital India, has made an investment in MPL app.
+When playing fantasy cricket games on Dream11, players can make their teams by paying 8 rupees (10 US cents) and have a chance to win a large prize of 1,2 million rupees ($14.565).
+In addition, Peax XV, formerly Sequoia Capital India, has invested in the MPL app.
 But Dream11 and MPL did not provide an answer when asked for a comment.

 In this regard, during this month, Redseer consultancy said: “The revenue of fantasy gaming platforms during the popular Indian Premier League cricket matches rose 24% from a year earlier to over $342 million with over 61 million users participating.”